If you own a limited liability company, you’ll probably run your business without thinking much about ownership issues.

 - An influence on the pay of directors

-- A right to be informed or consulted before a company takes a particular action, for example incurs substantial loans, mortgages property or changes its business plan
+- A right to be informed or consulted before a company takes a particular action, such as borrows large sums of money, mortgages property or changes its business plan

 - A right to additional or weighted votes on certain important matters

-If a company is profitable, the directors may decide to pay dividends, or a share of those profits, to the shareholders.
-If no classes of shares have been created, then each shareholder will have the right to receive a proportion of those dividends that relate to the number of shares they hold.
+If a company is profitable, the directors may decide to pay dividends, known as a share of those profits, to the shareholders.
+If there are no classes of shares other than ordinary shares, each shareholder will have the right to receive a proportion of those dividends pro rata to their percentage ownership.

-If you create different classes of shares, you can attach differing rights to receive dividends to each class.
+If you create different classes of shares, you can attach different rights to receive dividends to each class.

-It is also possible to create a class of shares known as ‘preference shares’, that give the holders the right to receive a fixed annual dividend before any other class of shareholders, or a certain proportion of the company’s profit in any given period.
-These are usually non-voting, and issued to employees or investors, as they enable a company to reward staff or raise finance without giving up voting control.
+You can also create a class of shares known as ‘preference shares’, that give the holders the right to receive a fixed annual dividend before any other class of shareholders, or a certain proportion of the company’s profit in any given period.
+These are usually non-voting, and issued to employees or investors, so that you can reward them or raise finance without giving up voting control.